Galena, Missouri

-Galena is a city in Stone County, Missouri, United States.
+Galena is a city and the county seat in Stone County, Missouri, United States.
 The population was 455 at the 2020 census.
-It is the county seat of Stone County.
-Galena is part of the Branson, Missouri Micropolitan Statistical Area.

 History

 Galena was platted in 1852, and named for deposits of the ore galena near the original town site.
 An early variant name was "Jamestown".
 A post office has been in operation at Galena since 1853.
-The last public execution in the United States took place in Galena in 1937.
+Roscoe Jackson was the last person to be publicly executed in the United States, which took place in Galena, in 1937.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.76 sqmi, of which 0.75 sqmi is land and 0.01 sqmi is water.
 The James River flows past the east side of the town and enters the northernmost arm of Table Rock Lake to the south.
 The historic Y-Bridge over the James River is located just east of the town.